samuelbarrett1234/atml-group-11/damon/README.md

 ## To do

-- Implement sparse tensor operations
+- Implement GatV2
-- Extend in various directions
+- Extend in various other directions